jcompanion/rockpod/README.md

 RockPod automatically downloads podcasts from RSS feeds and syncs them to your Rockbox-enabled iPod, complete with metadata, cover art, and a sleek macOS menu bar interface.

+## ⚠️ Disclaimer

+**This software is untested and provided as-is.
+Use at your own risk.** The author is not responsible for any damage to your iPod, computer, data loss, or other issues that may arise from using this software.
+Please ensure you have proper backups before using RockPod.

 ![RockPod Demo](https://img.shields.io/badge/Platform-macOS-blue) ![Python](https://img.shields.io/badge/Python-3.8+-green) ![License](https://img.shields.io/badge/License-MIT-orange)

 ## ✨ Features